pweingardt/KSPMissionController/missions.md

 ### Mission Goals

-Currently there are six mission goals:
+Currently there are 11 mission goals:

 1. OrbitGoal to define an orbit
 2. LandingGoal to define a landing site